-Many women in their prime are single and looking for the “right” man to come into their lives but live like they believe in the Cinderella story.
-Cinderella is a fairy tale and there is no white knight riding up on a horse knocking at your door.
-If you want to meet the right person, fall in love and get married, then you need to take control of your life.
+Many women in their prime are single and looking for the “right” man to come into their lives, but they live as if they believe in the Cinderella story.
+Cinderella is a fairy tale, and no white knight is riding up on a horse knocking at your door.
+If you want to meet the right person, fall in love, and get married, then you need to take control of your life.
 You need a plan.

 I’m a believer in planning for what you can have.
-Before you take out the pen and paper, you must be certain this is a goal you want so I ask: Do you or Don’t You Want to Get Married?
+Before you take out the pen and paper, you must be certain this is a goal you want, so I ask: Do you or Don’t You Want to Get Married?
 You can get happily married if you want to.
 So try to answer this question as truthfully to yourself as you can.

 Perhaps you don’t want to mess up the finances that you have already set in stone?
 If so, legal agreements exist that can make you feel comfortable.
 Perhaps you think your family will look unfavorably upon a marriage.
 Your kids will feel they will lose your time, money, or involvement.
-In the end it is your life, and it is getting shorter each day.
-Your children have their lives for which they are responsible and you are responsible for yours.
+In the end, it is your life, and it is getting shorter each day.
+Your children have their lives for which they are responsible, and you are responsible for yours.

 Do you believe that you could fall in love and marry this beloved within a reasonable time?
 Say a year?

 So let’s assume the answer is, “Yes, I would like to get married to the right person by this time next year, but there is no one in my life.”
 This is where you begin to write down the plan.
-You can use any means for recording but you do need to start writing either at a computer, with your tablet, or grab a pen and paper and write “I want to get married by ___________.”
+You can use any means for recording, but you do need to start writing either at a computer, with your tablet, or grab a pen and paper and write “I want to get married by ___________.”
 (Insert a date within a year from now.)